 If you’re worried that you’re going to “break” your Mac or delete important files, Time Machine should make you feel much more comfortable.
 The “time” in Time Machine is a timeline that you can review, restoring files or changes to files that were made at the points where Time Machine saved its backups.

-Time Machine works with external hard drives and Apple’s Time Capsule (a Wi-Fi base station with a built-in backup drive).
+Time Machine works with external hard drives.
 To get it to work, flip the switch in the Time Machine system preference, tell it where to start backing up, and let it do its thing.
 Time Machine backs up your Mac hourly, daily, weekly, and monthly, so you’ll always been able to recover.
 As long as that drive is connected or that Time Capsule is on the network, your Mac will be backed up.

 2. Connect to iCloud